-- 2. Amounts borrowed since the effective date from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest.
-This does not apply to an interest of a shareholder in the case of amounts borrowed by a corporation from the shareholder.
-Enter these amounts only if they were included on line 16 and not included under 1 above.
-This applies only to activities described in 1 through 5 under At-Risk Activities on page 1.
-See the instructions at the beginning of Part III on page 4 for information on effective dates. - 3.
-Cash and the adjusted basis of other property withdrawn or distributed since the effective date.
+2. Amounts borrowed since the effective date from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest.
+However, this does not apply to (a) amounts borrowed by a corporation from a person whose only interest in the activity is as a shareholder of the corporation, or (b) amounts borrowed after May 3, 2004, and secured by real property used in the activity of holding real property (other than mineral property) that, if nonrecourse, would be qualified nonrecourse financing.
+Enter these amounts only if they were included on line 16 and not included under (1) above.
+This applies to activities described in (1) through (5) (or (6) for amounts borrowed after May 3,

+2004) under At-Risk Activities on page 1.
+See the instructions at the beginning of Part III on page 4 for information on effective dates.

+3. Cash and the adjusted basis of other property withdrawn or distributed since the effective date.
 Adjusted basis is the basis that would be used to figure the loss if the property was sold by the activity at the time you withdrew it or it was distributed to you.